Pointwise decay for semilinear wave equations in $\mathbb{R}^{!+3}$: Abstract

 \section{Abstract}

-In this paper, we study the asymptotic pointwise decay properties for solutions of energy subcritical defocusing semilinear wave equations in $\mathbb{R}^{3+1}$.
-We prove that the solution decays as quickly as linear waves for $p>\frac{1+\sqrt{17}}{2}$, covering part of the subconformal case, while for the range $2<p\leq \frac{1+\sqrt{17}}{2}$, the solution still decays with rate at least $t^{-\frac{1}{3}}$.
+In this paper, we use Dafermos-Rodnianski's new vector field method to study the asymptotic pointwise decay properties for solutions of energy subcritical defocusing semilinear wave equations in $\mathbb{R}^{1+3}$.
+We prove that the solution decays as quickly as linear waves for $p>\frac{1+\sqrt{17}}{2}$, covering part of the sub-conformal case, while for the range $2<p\leq \frac{1+\sqrt{17}}{2}$, the solution still decays with rate at least $t^{-\frac{1}{3}}$.
 As a consequence, the solution scatters in energy space when $p>2.3542$.
+We also show that the solution is uniformly bounded when $p>\frac{3}{2}$.